 How identity theft protection works

-A key areas they will usually check is credit scoring, as someone stealing a users personal details will often apply for a credit card or loan, which the identity protection service should flag up for you to confirm that you have indeed made such an application.
+With this credit scoring, you have defenses in the case of someone stealing your personal details and applying for a credit card or loan; a common nefarious tactic.
+If this happens, the identity protection service should flag it up for you to confirm that you have indeed made such an application.

-If not, this means both that you can cancel the application and ensure that your credit rating is not affected, while also taking steps to protect yourself from further use of your private details.
+If you haven't, this means that you can cancel the application and ensure that your credit rating is not affected, while also taking steps to protect yourself from further abuse of your private details.

-However, some services do not do an adequate job of making such checks or issuing such alerts, so it's important to ensure that the service you're considering for identity theft protection does have reviews that state it is both reliable and trustworthy.
+However, some identity theft services do not perform an adequate job of making such checks or issuing these alerts, so it's important to ensure that the service you're considering for identity theft protection does have reviews that state it is both reliable and trustworthy.
 You can do this by looking for customer feedback and reviews on the Better Business Bureau website or at Trustpilot.

 Ultimately, though, a lot of identity theft protection depends on your own actions.
-Simple steps such as having a good and up to date anti-virus to protect your computer against intrusion and data theft, and also use a paper shredder to ensure confidential documents are destroyed before they are recycled.
+Simple steps you can take include having a good and up to date antivirus to protect your computer against intrusion and data theft, and also using a paper shredder to ensure confidential documents are destroyed before they are recycled.

 Also, if you suspect that your identity has been compromised, do ensure you make checks, and if confirmed, take steps to protect yourself.

-Identity protection requires both proactive and reactive approaches, but hopefully subscribing to any of the featured software above will help provide peace of mind and keep you safe from fraud and theft.
+Keeping your identity and personal details safe requires both proactive and reactive approaches, but hopefully subscribing to any of the best identity theft protection software featured above will help provide peace of mind and keep you safe from fraud and theft.